HishamLadha/Canadian-Internship-Salaries/README.md

 - Submit anonymous salary reports
 - Coming soon: Search and filter by location

-> Hosted on a custom production configured VPS instance with load balancing, autobuilds, github actions and more!
+> Hosted on a custom production VPS instance configured with load balancing, autobuilds, github actions and more!

-## Tech Stack
+## 🛠️ Tech Stack

 ### Frontend
 - Next.js